This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 If you are still up to more exploring and you are looking for things to do at night in Cairo, then catch the Sound and Light Show at the Great Pyramid Complex.
 You will be able to see the pyramids beautifully illuminated.

-Day 3 - Flight from Cairo to Aswan, Visit Temple of Philae on Agilkia Island, and Aswan High Dam, Travel and Visit Abu Simbel Temple Complex, Board River Nile Cruise
+Day 3 - Aswan, Temple of Philae on Agilkia Island, Aswan High Dam, Abu Simbel Temple Complex, River Nile Cruise

 Flight from Cairo to Aswan